-Hybrid courses combine online and on-campus instruction.
-Hybrid students meet regularly on-campus and online.
-On-campus meeting dates and times can be found in the current Schedule of Classes.
+Hybrid courses combine online and in-person instruction.
+Hybrid students meet regularly in-person and online.
+Meeting dates and times can be found in the current Schedule of Classes.

 Course Offerings

 The Cypress College Class Schedule includes detailed information regarding the distance education courses being offered each academic term, including prerequisites, fees, or other program requirements.